Usefulness of adaptive strategies in asymptotic quantum channel discrimination: Discrimination power of a quantum channel

 for $\rho \in \mathcal{S}^{A_{o,0} A_{o,1}}$.
 For this discrimination, Alice has the input quantum composite system $A_{o,0} A_{o,1}$ and her own quantum memory.
 She makes the input state on this system by using the quantum feedback and her own quantum memory.
 In each step, Bob makes measurement, and sends back a part of the resultant quantum system to Alice while the remaining part is kept in his local quantum memory.
 Therefore, this general strategy contains the strategy presented in Remark \ref{rem}.

-Then, the problem can be reagrded as a special case of discriminating the two qq-channels given in Section \ref{sec:classicalfeeback}.
+Then, the problem can be regarded as a special case of discriminating the two qq-channels given in Section \ref{S-5}.
 That is, Bob's operation is given as the strategy of discriminating the two qq-channels.

 In the most general class, we denote the generalized Chernoff and Hoeffding quantities as $C^{\mathbb{A}}(a,b|\mathcal{M}_o)$ and $B_{e}^{\mathbb{A}}(r|\mathcal{M}_o)$, respectively.
 When no feedback nor no quantum memory of Alice side is allowed, we denote the generalized Chernoff and Hoeffding quantities as ${C}^{\mathbb{P}^{0}}(a,b|\mathcal{M}_o)$ and ${B}_{e}^{\mathbb{P}^{0}}(r|\mathcal{M}_o)$, respectively.
 As a corollary of Theorems \ref{en-br-dp3} and \ref{MNT}, we have the following corollary.